 This shift carries profound implications.
 It creates a rare environment where identity is secondary to presence.
 It reduces social isolation by offering a place where everyone matters.
 It rebuilds trust through repeated, respectful interactions with others.

 Unlike ideological movements that unite people around shared beliefs, tango unites people around shared experience.
 In a time when communities fracture along political lines, tango offers a model of unity rooted in shared humanity.
-It demonstrates that civil society can be sustained through ritual, mutual dependence, and embodied respect, not ideologies or political affiliation.
+It demonstrates that civil society is sustained through ritual, mutual dependence, and embodied respect, not ideologies or political affiliation.

 Collectivism: A Remedy for Individualism